johnwhoyou/particle-simulator/README.md

 7. Run the project by running the `Main.cpp` file or the `ParticleSimulatorApp` executable that will appear on the Startup Item dropdown.
 Make sure to use the Local Machine x64-Debug configuration.

 ## Important Note
 The source code for the C++ Client and Java Server can be found in separate branches.
-The C++ Client is in branch client, while the Java Server is in branch server.
+The C++ Client is in branch `client`, while the Java Server is in branch `server`.